 High Quality Service & Safety

-Medical Kit or First AID Kit
+Medical Kit - First Aid Kit

 All Salkantay Trekking guides have received specialized training in first aid.
 We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, traveler’s diarrhea, cuts, scrapes, etc.) as well as oxygen.
+Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
 If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.

 Customer Service 24/7

-Meals: 4 Breakfasts, 3 Lunches, 3 Dinners
+Meals: 4 Breakfasts, 3 Lunches, and 3 Dinners

 From the first lunch to the last breakfast, Salkantay Trekking will provide you with all the water you need.
 We will provide boiled water, filtered, and cooled.
 You need to bring a camel bag or an empty bottle.
 We recommend a capacity of 2 liters.
 You’ll be able to fill your bottles during each meal.